What It Is

 Where It Comes From

 My father held the whole picture of a construction site in his head.
 Fifty trades working their piece.
 He knew what each crew needed, what depended on what, where a decision made Tuesday would surface as a problem in another crew’s work by Friday.
-He did not document it.
+He didn’t document it.
 He held it.
 When he left the site, the picture left with him.

 The problem sharpened when I started working inside long AI sessions.
 A conversation would run for hours, something important would shift, and then the thread would close.
 The model had no memory between sessions.
 None of what happened survived.
-The reasoning that connected one session’s decisions to the next had evaporated.

 How It Works